scottadkin/node-utstats-2/README.md

 - Maps system
 - Cap records for ctf maps
 - User Accounts (in future builds you will be able to save matches, players to your favourites for easy tracking)
 - Admin management system, change what the site displays and how it's displayed.
-You can also give a user permission to upload map images.
+You can also give a user permission to upload map images
-- ACE support.
+- ACE support
-- SFTP Support.
+- SFTP Support
-- Automatic player merging by ACE HWID, if enabled players with the same HWID will take the latest name using said HWID.
+- Basic ACE HWID

 # Current Supported Gametypes
 - Deathmatch